jrladd/CIS241/slides/regression.md

 ## And in this case, the target (dependent) variable is a function of the predictor (independent) variable.

-## To define predictor and target variables, you need to *use your human brain*.
+## To define predictors and a target variable, you need to *use your human brain*.

 Come up with a *rationale* for why you think they would be related.